 The changes to the residential recycling program are due to significant changes in the world recycling market that mean the City will now start paying for every ton of recyclables sent to our recycling contractor.

-The following items will no longer be accepted in the residential recycling program as of July 1.
-These items should be put in your green City trash can:
+The following items will no longer be accepted in the residential recycling program as of July 1:

 - Glass bottles and jars

 - Gabled cartons, such as milk cartons and juice boxes

 - Large plastic items, such as buckets or lawn furniture